m-clement/ProgrammingCR/README.md

 	* Functional
 	* Assignment
 		- Find and critic some code on git
-- Simple ‘polls’ website in Python
+- Simple ‘polls’ website in Python and Django
 	* Git repository and documentation
 	* Object-oriented model
 	* HTML and CSS